dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 to its own prop called `onFilterClick`.

-*Finally* the `TodoApp` Component being the "*Container*" Component in our application specifies the *behaviour* which in this case means that when the `FilterLink` is *clicked* it should dispatch and `action` with the `action` `type: 'SET_VISIBILITY_FILTER` and the *new* `filter`.
+*Finally* the `TodoApp` Component being the "*Container*" Component in our application specifies the *behavior* which in this case means that when the `FilterLink` is *clicked* it should dispatch and `action` with the `action` `type: 'SET_VISIBILITY_FILTER` and the *new* `filter`.